aidan-ferguson/autonomous-driving-gen-ai/data/README.md

-This folder contains all the scripts used in the creation of the dataset - as well as all other resources
+This folder contains all the scripts used in the creation of the datasets - as well as all other resources

 The purpose of this dataset is to generate a set of pairs of corresponding frames.
 Where the first frame in the pair is the image from the simulator and the second image is the real world camera image.